Luiyit/really-easy-web3/README.md

 ### Event lister

 ### Todo
+- When no account connected WEB3 provider gets error
 - Finish the `readme.md` 😛
 - Exclude .map from production build
 - Use `ethers` like devDependency